odriverobotics/ros_odrive/README.md

 ## New Services ##

+### ValueAccess ###

+We've added a custom ROS service to access or change arbitrary values on the odrive.

+The structure of the service call is as follows:

+uint8 opcode
+uint16 endpoint_id
+uint32 data_type_specifier
+bool bool_value
+float32 float32_value
+int32 int32_value
+uint64 uint64_value
+uint32 uint32_value
+uint16 uint16_value
+uint8 uint8_value
+\-\-\-
+uint8 opcode
+uint16 endpoint_id
+bool bool_value
+float32 float32_value
+int32 int32_value
+uint64 uint64_value
+uint32 uint32_value
+uint16 uint16_value
+uint8 uint8_value

+This is a service that will be sent to the Odrive and the Odrive will send a response back to the client.

+The first part of the service message is the structure of the request that we send through to the odrive.
+The second part of the service message is the structure of the response that we receive.

+The documentation for how to access or change arbirary values for the Odrive via CAN bus is detailed at this [Link](https://docs.odriverobotics.com/v/latest/guides/can-guide.html#can-endpoint-access).
+This service is a wrapper for the CAN functionality that works as follows:

+opcode - (0 - read, 1 - write) This is functionally a boolean we use to specify whether we want to read a particular value or write to it

+endpoint_id - This is the endpoint of the value as specified for the relevant version of the firmware.
+(It changes each firmware version so you should check [this list](https://docs.odriverobotics.com/releases/firmware) to find the right endpoint ids for your your version.

+data_type_specifier - (0 - bool, 1 - float32, 2 - int32, 3 - uint64, 4 - uint32, 5 - uint16, 6 - uint8) This will specify the type of data that is being passed to the odrive or should be expected to be received.
+This is necessary otherwise our code won't know how to handle the values.

+The other parameters are just used to send or receive the values themselves.
+To work with ROS and C++ we had to make them separate parameters but only one should be populated at a time and it should be specified with the data_type_specifier.

+The service name will be "access_value" combined with the odrive's namespace.
+E.g. "/pitch/odrv1/access_value"

 ### Estop ###

 We've added a custom ROS service to estop the odrive using CAN bus.